-Royal Oporto are the only Portuguese owned Port wine house left.
+Royal Oporto is the only Portuguese owned Port wine house left.
 Their Portuguese name is Real Companhia Velha but they are exported as Royal Oporto.
 They don’t have a cellar, just a shop where you can do tastings and buy the wine.
 They had a huge range for us to taste from and so of course, we tried them all!
 Their Extra Dry White Port was really good and is apparently a best seller.
 It was also great to try the difference between a normal Tawny Port and a 10 year one, which I much preferred.

-This is the most modern looking out of all of the Port wine cellars in Porto.
+Porto Cruz is the most modern looking out of all of the Port wine cellars in Porto.
 They don’t have any kind of tasting tour, although you can show yourself around a few exhibits including a cute video with a little boy that shows the whole wine making process from vine to table.
 You can taste their Port wine downstairs as well.
 We grabbed our samples and took them up to the rooftop bar, which has an amazing view over Porto.
 I think because it wasn’t a busy time of year they were ok with us up there just having samples, but you are supposed to buy something normally.
 We went at the perfect time of day, as the sun was setting in Porto.

 In 1790 the son of a Scottish cabinet maker borrowed £300 to launch a Port and Sherry trading business in London.
-Basically, it escalated from there to become one of the most well known and recognised brands, largely thanks to it’s distinctive logo of a man in a cape with a glass of port at his shoulder.
+Basically, it escalated from there to become one of the most well known and recognised brands, largely thanks to its distinctive logo of a man in a cape with a glass of port at his shoulder.
 Sandeman run three different Port wine tours, starting from €10 for a more basic tour and ranging up to €40 for a specific tawny Port tour where you can taste a lot of different years.
 They also have a terrace open from March to October where you can relax with views over Porto and taste whatever you like from the menu.

 Graham’s 1890 Lodge